Gaur4vGaur/Gaur4vGaur.github.io/_posts/cloudnative/2024-03-25-decoding-synchronous-and-asynchronous-communication-in-cloud-native-applications.md

 These finely grained services engage in internal and external interactions, employing various communication methods, synchronous or asynchronous.
 In synchronous communication, a service invokes another service using HTTP or gRPC, awaiting a response within a specified timeframe before proceeding.
 Conversely, asynchronous communication involves exchanging messages without expecting an immediate response.
 Message brokers such as RabbitMQ or Kafka serve as intermediaries, buffering messages to ensure reliable delivery.
 In cloud-native applications, embracing a combination of communication patterns is often a practical approach.
 Let's begin with synchronous communications first.

-## What is Synchronous Communication?
+## What is Synchronous Communication
 Synchronous communication is like a conversation.
 One service (let’s call it Service A) initiates a request and then waits for a response from another service (Service B) or external APIs.
 This is akin to asking a question and waiting for an answer.
 Service A sends a request over HTTP and waits.
 It’s either waiting for a response from Service B or for a maximum waiting time to expire.
 During this waiting period, Service A is temporarily blocked, much like a person who pauses their activities to wait for a response.
 This pattern, often referred to as a request-reply pattern, is relatively simple to implement.
 However, using it extensively can introduce challenges that require careful consideration.

 ![Synchronous communication in cloud](https://raw.githubusercontent.com/Gaur4vGaur/traveller/master/images/cloudnative/decoding-synchronous-and-asynchronous-communication-in-cloud-native-applications/Synchronous.png)*Synchronous communication in cloud*